mdmtk/docs/beta/source/guide/tutorials/quickstart.md

 #Quick Start

 ## Overview
-This quick start guide will walk through the common tasks and components that you will use in order for your MDM client to interface with the MX Framework available on Zebra Android devices.
+This quick start guide will walk through the common tasks and components that you will use in order for your MDM client to interface with the MX Management System available on Zebra Android devices.
 The following steps will be covered.

-* **Intro to MX** - The basic information that is needed for using the MX system
+* **Intro To The MXMS** - The basic information that is needed for using the MX Management System.
-* **Binding to MX** - All communications to the MX framework on Zebra devices, occur through a common binding interface.
+* **Binding to the MXMS** - All communications to the MXMS on Zebra devices, occur through a common binding interface.
-* **Generating XML** - Data exchanged to the MX framework from the MDM client is handled through a defined XML structure.
+* **Generating XML** - Data exchanged to the MXMS from the MDM client is handled through a defined XML structure.
 Using the DSDtoXml tool provided in the MDM Toolkit will provide a template for the XML to be used for applying settings.
 Typically you will use this tool to generate all needed functions and then replace string values for dynamically changing variables.
 * **Submitting XML** - Within the MDM client, XML will be submitted to apply settings via a simple API.
 <!--* **Checking Response** - the MDM client will need to handle response from the MX framework for interpreting submit or query results -->
-* **Querying MX** - Within the MDM client, XML will be submitted to query MX to receive back information about the current settings on the device.
+* **Querying the MXMS** - Within the MDM client, XML will be submitted to query the MXMS to receive back information about the current settings on the device.
 * Next Steps

 ## Requirements